Adjunct professor in the New York University School of Law, LL.M. (tax) program

 Lou has been listed in Who’s Who in the World 25th Anniversary Edition, Who’s Who Legal: Illinois, Who’s Who in America, International Who’s Who of Business Lawyers, Who’s Who in American Law, International Who’s Who of Corporate Tax Lawyers, Who’s Who Legal: USA – Corporate Tax, Chambers Global: The World’s Leading Lawyers for Business, Chambers USA: America’s Leading Lawyers for Business, Best Lawyers in America, Global Counsel’s Tax Law Handbook, PLC Which Lawyer?, PLC Cross-border Tax on Corporate Transactions Handbook, Tax Directors Handbook, Legal 500, Euromoney’s Guide to the World’s Leading Tax Lawyers, Euromoney’s Best of the Best USA, and TDH Top 250 Individual Tax Advisers in the World.

 Marie Milnes-Vasquez is Special Counsel to the Associate Chief Counsel (Corporate).
 Her portfolio includes managing the office’s guidance program and supervising drafting teams working on guidance pertaining to topics throughout the jurisdiction of ACC (Corporate).
-She is currently supervising Corporate’s work on guidance under the TCJA.
 In addition, she advises the Associate Chief Counsel on all technical matters within the office’s jurisdiction.

 Marie’s core practice has historically focused on consolidated returns, tax attribute issues, and troubled company issues, such as sections 382 and 108, and G reorganizations.
-She has drafted or co-drafted numerous regulations in the consolidated return and subchapter C areas, including the SRLY regulations, the consolidated section 108(b) attribute reduction regulations, and the section 355 predecessor and successor rules.
+She has drafted numerous regulations in the consolidated return and subchapter C area.

 Marie previously worked in Field Counsel, where she served as the Industry Counsel for Consolidated Return Issues.
 She remains integrally involved in tax litigation and other controversy matters.